pbrdmn/brd.mn/src/pages/cv.md

 #### October 2022 - Current

-Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world.
+_Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world._

-Joined the Artist Experience team as Engineering Manager to lead the development of artist-facing features and experiences across the marketplace.

-After restructures in January and May 2023 took Engineering Manager responsibility for Content Health and Search teams leading engineers through several successful major projects including onboarding, account verification, payments, marketplace tiers and fees, and vector search.
+Joined Redbubble's Artist Experience team as Engineering Manager in 2022 to lead the development of artist-facing features and experiences across the marketplace.
+After restructures in January and May 2023 I took on Engineering Manager responsibility for Content Health and Search teams leading engineers through several successful major projects including onboarding, account verification, payments, marketplace tiers and fees, and vector search.
+Delivering impact to artist marketplace through successful execution of several high value initiatives with positive business impact of over twelve million dollars of annual revenue.

 - Team alignment and restructure to align with strategic business objectives and initiatives
 - Delivery planning with Product Managers and Tech Lead to plan roadmaps, project delivery, and technical solutions with engineering best practices